Ritachen8010/Biosecurity/README.md

 - Therefore, the main color is green and provide relate support tools for user eg, met service and information of weeds and pests.

 ## Database design
-- The database I have design that is put comonly value together, eg: Agronomists, Staff and Admin they both need name, email, role and status.
+- The database I have design that is put comonly value together, eg: agronomists, staff and admin they both need name, email, role and status.
 Therefore, I can put these value into one table and create tables based on different role or function.

 - user (stored account and details)
 - agronomists (stored agronomists value)